-1) You’d like an episiotomy, even though that is no longer the standard of care, but the home midwife doesn’t carry Supercut Episiotomy Scissors, 23 cm, in her bag.
+1) You’d like an episiotomy, even though that is no longer the standard of care, but the homebirth midwife doesn’t carry Supercut Episiotomy Scissors, 23 cm, with her at all times.

-2) You don’t care that you will be attended by hospital staff who consistently refuse to wash their hands.
+2) You don’t care that you’ll be attended by hospital staff who consistently refuse to wash their hands.
 (Hospital health workers wash their hands as little as 30 percent of the time.)

 3) You have too many dust bunnies under the bed.

-4) The research shows home birth with a qualified birth attendant is as safe or safer than hospital birth and the most scientific birth is the least technological but you pay more attention to television shows and birth haters than you do to research.
+4) The research shows home birth with a qualified birth attendant is as safe or safer than hospital birth and the most scientific birth is the least technological but you pay more attention to TV shows that depict birth as terrifying and to birth haters than you do to research.

-5) You’d rather be rushed through 15-minute appointments with an obstetrician who can’t remember your name and really wants to get on to the next client than spend an hour or an hour and a half talking about healthy eating, exercise, stress reduction, and having any questions or concerns you have addressed with a midwife in the comfort of your own home or in her plant and light-filled office.
+5) You’d rather be rushed through 15-minute appointments with an obstetrician who can’t remember your name and wants to get on to the next client than spend an hour, or even an hour and a half, talking about reducing stress, getting enough sleep, healthy eating, and exercise, and having all your questions or concerns addressed with a midwife in the comfort of your own home or in her plant and light-filled office.

 7) Meryl Strep had a home birth and she danced like a crazy lady in Mama Mia, you don’t want to be like her.